 5. Keep things simple

 Managing intranet security for remote workers doesn’t have to be complicated.
 This list of working from home security tips is a good place to start, but is your intranet doing the heavy lifting for you?
-Powell 365 is an intranet solution that helps you leverage the best of Office 365 security solutions with multi-factor authentication, automatic logout, governance, and more.
-Schedule a demo to ask our team how Powell 365 will protect your company’s sensitive data.
+Powell Intranet is an intranet solution that helps you leverage the best of Microsoft 365 security solutions with multi-factor authentication, automatic logout, governance, and more.